Best Washing Machines for Your Laundry Room

-On average, an American family will do over 300 loads of laundry a year.
-An efficient and effective washing machine can help make this task easier, but with all the different styles and features available in washing machines, choosing the best one for your laundry space can be difficult.
+On average, an American family will do more than 300 loads of laundry a year.
+An efficient and effective washer can help make this task easier, but with all the different styles and features available, choosing the best washing machine for your laundry room can be a challenge.

-This guide will help you understand the different types of washing machines available and choose the best washer to help you conquer your laundry day challenges.
+This guide will help you sort out the different types of appliances available and choose the best washer to help lighten the burden of cleaning your household’s clothes.

-Before you begin shopping for a washer, think about how you are going to use it.
-Analyzing your wash patterns can help you zero in on the washer features that will be most important to you before you start shopping.
+How to choose the best washing machine can depend on how you’ll be using it.
+Analyze your wash patterns to zero in on the washer features that will be most important to you before you start shopping.

 Things to consider:

-- Do you have a lot of delicate items in your regular laundry?
+· Do you have many delicate items in your regular laundry?

-- Do you frequently wash items that are heavily soiled, such as sports or restaurant uniforms or baby clothing?
+· Do you frequently wash items that are heavily soiled, such as team or restaurant uniforms or baby clothing?

-- Do you or family members suffer from allergies?
+· Do you or your family members suffer from allergies?

-- What features might you be willing to give up to get a more affordable machine?
+· What features might you be willing to give up for a more affordable machine?